kunyoung0512/Rock-Paper-Scissors-Hand-Gesture/README.md

 # Rock-Paper-Scissors-Hand-Gesture
-Hand detection project using Image recognition
+Hand detection project using Image recognition using MediaPipe and KNN
-Library used: Opencv and mediapipe

 Rock-Paper-Scissors feature: